Archery is a unique sport as it involves both physical skill and mental focus to execute the shot needed as you aim.

 While battling the nerves of competition and the excitement that goes along with the game, your confidence is tested.

-You become a flexible archer with different angles that you have to apply to the shot.
+You become a flexible archer with different angles that you’ve to apply to the shot.

 You quickly work on the form and posture, making sure your stance is stable before taking the shot.